What are the benefits of smart meters for carers

 The PSR is a free and voluntary system that means the most vulnerable customers get the right support from energy suppliers.
 That might include advance notice of any planned service interruptions or priority in a power cut.

-“Who is eligible for the priority services register?”
-The Priority Services Register is for customers who have extra communication, safety, or accessibility requirements even if these are temporary.
+The Priority Services Register is for customers who have extra communication, safety or accessibility requirements, even if these are temporary.
 This includes customers who:

-- Temporarily need extra support, such as due to injury
+Temporarily need extra support, for example due to injury

 Accessible in-home display

 Some energy suppliers also offer an accessible in-home display (AIHD).
 Smart meters come with an in-home display that shows near real-time energy use data.
-The AIHD is accessible version of the in-home display that may help you or the person you care for.
-For example, they have larger buttons and can read information out loud.
+These displays may include larger buttons, audio functions and easier-to-read screens, which can be especially helpful for some carers.

 Please note: Eligibility may vary.